gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 }
 ```

-We want to use each markdown file name to create the page slug.
+We want to use each Markdown file name to create the page slug.
 So
 `pandas-and-bananas.md"` will become `/pandas-and-bananas/`.
 But how do we get
 the file name from the `MarkdownRemark` node?
 To get it, we need to _traverse_
 the "node graph" to its _parent_ `File` node, as `File` nodes contain data we